 The easiest way to green a drainpipe with climbing aids is to flank it with wire rope, as per cable system 1040.
 This emphasises the vertical lines.
-Often a lower rope (as with system 1020 or 1030) is sufficient; together with the downpipe and the clamps, it can create an attractive climbing field and stabilise the greenery (from wind, etc..).
+Often a lower lying rope (as with system 1020 or 1030) is sufficient; together with the downpipe and the clamps, it can create an attractive climbing field and stabilise the greenery (from wind, etc..).
 If there is enough space on both sides of the pipe, two ropes can be mounted, which is optimal.
 See below.

 Installing two parallel cables -- one to the right and one to the left of the downpipe-- is particularly effective.
 Such an arrangement insures that even in strong winds, abundant vegetation can be held in place and will bear the majority of the load without the risk of the downspout fixtures being pulled from the wall.
-The often very light fittings of the drainpipe are not meant to absorb additional loads, like greenery.
-Alternatively, 2 vertical ropes can be mounted on one side, closely beside the downpipe.
+The often very light fittings of the drainpipe are not meant to absorb additional loads like greenery.
+Alternatively, two vertical ropes can be mounted on one side, closely beside the downpipe.
 Rope systems like 4010, 4020 and 7010 are best suited for this.

 Lattices/grids are an alternative for creating lush greening around and on your downspout.
 A lattice can be mounted to the wall with four or six attachment points, thus relieving the downpipe clamps of the heavy plant weight.
 One must check in each individual case whether such lattices are an aesthetic advantage for the wall or whether the discreetness of wire ropes are more effective.